iamrajp/G10-PythonProject/README.md

 @Adam Paul Garofalo

 All three of us have worked over the screen share to complete the full assignment.
-In each module we were equally involved.
+We were equally involved for phase 1